-PRIORITY AREAS FOR 2022
+PRIORITY AREAS FOR 2024

-1. Biodiversity Protection: Projects under this topic should seek to enhance, or provide insights that can help with the protection of biodiversity.
-This could include such things as: fencing or setting aside an area for long-term biodiversity protection (demonstrating how this tackles threats to biodiversity); studies that provide updated information on the status of uninhabited islands, threats they are experiencing, and other information that has demonstratable significance for management to protect biodiversity; information or action that directly benefits environmental management to protect or enhance poorly studied or vulnerable sites or species.
+- 1. Biodiversity Protection: Projects under this topic should seek to enhance, or provide insights that can help with the protection of biodiversity.
+This could include such things as: fencing or setting aside an area for long-term biodiversity protection (demonstrating how this tackles threats to biodiversity); studies that meaningfully fill a knowledge gap, provide updated information on the status of sites or species, threats they are experiencing, and other information that has demonstratable significance for management to protect biodiversity; information or action that directly benefits environmental management to protect or enhance poorly studied or vulnerable sites or species. - 2.
+Habitat Restoration: Projects under this topic should seek to enhance or restore the ecological integrity of a site.
+Restoration can include physical interventions that restore vulnerable habitats (e.g. tussac planting), providing physical protection (e.g. fencing) for restored vulnerable species and/or their habitats.
+We would also consider funding the

-- 2. Habitat Restoration: Projects under this topic should seek to enhance or restore the ecological integrity of a site.
-Restoration can include physical interventions that restore vulnerable habitats (eg. tussac planting), providing physical protection (e.g. fencing) for restored vulnerable species and/or their habitats.
-We would also consider funding the production of native plants or organisms for restoration purposes, provided that organisms are to be used for restoration. - 3.
+- production of native plants or organisms for restoration purposes, provided that organisms are to be used for restoration. - 3.
 Invasive Species and Biosecurity: Projects under this topic should seek to manage or control invasive species in the Falkland Islands.
 Where funding for research is sought, it should have direct relevance to control of invasive species. - 4.
 Climate Change Adaptation and Mitigation: Projects under this topic should have a focus on helping native species or habitats adapt to the impacts of climate change or using native species or habitats to mitigate climate change.
 Please note that projects related to renewable energy will not be considered.
 Projects must demonstrate positive outcomes for biodiversity. - 5.
-Knowledge for Biodiversity Management: Projects under this topic should highlight why a particular knowledge gap is important, how they will meaningfully fill this knowledge gap, and convincingly demonstrate how this will directly assist with management for positive biodiversity outcomes. - 6.
+Pollution and Waste Management: Projects under this topic should seek to address issues related to pollution or management of waste.
+Projects could include ways of reducing single use plastics at home or the workplace, initiatives for recycling or upcycling, or community clean up events. - 6.
 Innovation: Proposals under this theme can be any innovative, environmentally-driven project with demonstrable links to positive biodiversity outcomes.
 Projects in this category need to be led by a Falkland Islands' organisation.